gemseo/gemseo/docs/scalable_models/original_paper.md

     - common properties with the original problem.

-According to the authors, this scalable problem *"preserve[s] the functional characteristics of the original problem, and they proved useful in performing a rapid benchmarking of* [MDO formulations][mdo-formulations]:".
+According to the authors, this scalable problem *"preserve[s] the functional characteristics of the original problem, and they proved useful in performing a rapid benchmarking of* [MDO formulations][concept-mdo-formulations]:".
 This
 *"provides insights on the scalability of MDO architectures with respect to the dimensions of the problem.
 This may be achieved without having to execute the* MDO *processes with the original models.
 Our methodology thus requires a limited number of evaluations of the original models that